reeonce/reeonce.github.io/about.md

 #### Frontend Engineer
   Familiar with html, css and Javascript.

-  **MYC**, a website based on Mojito(a open source Node.js framework) and YUI3.
+  **MYC**. a website based on Mojito(a open source Node.js framework) and YUI3.
 The website is international and ssl supported.

 #### Backend Engineer
   Had been using Node.js for years, and I am familiar with working on linux.

-  **CKV**, this project aims to provide a key-value storage service for yahoo mobile apps.
+  **CKV**. this project aims to provide a key-value storage service for yahoo mobile apps.
 As the major developer, I must deal with most of the things by myself, such as preparation for environment, development, CI and CD integration.

 ### Hobbies
 Had been liking sports for a very long time, I prefer to reading and cooking these days.